 Judith Matheson, who co-ordinates the United Church pastoral care team at the OTTAWA Hospital, made a strong recommendation that quality home care must include emotional/spiritual care.
 "There is a lot of stress when someone is losing their health.
 There is a tremendous amount of health care dollars saved in the healing process if we look after the emotional/spiritual needs" of people being cared for, by family or by the public system.

-The new long term care legislation must establish policies that assure services [in their own lan-guages] to franco phone seniors and the multiethnic communities in Ottawa and elsewhere in Ontario."
-"Please think about a person entering a nursing home, think about that person having a pension in come, and then think about the spouse that is left at home who is unemployed and under the age of 60.
-The grieving spouse in ineligible for welfare."
+The new long term care legislation must establish policies that assure services [in their own languages] to franco phone seniors and the multiethnic communities in Ottawa and elsewhere in Ontario."